WP-Grogu/ObjectPress/docs/taxonomies.md

 Sometimes you may wish to allow only one term selection on a taxonomy.
 Thanks to WebDevStudios's [Taxonomy_Single_Term](https://github.com/WebDevStudios/Taxonomy_Single_Term/blob/master/README.md) class, we've integreated an easy way to force a single Term selection on your taxonomies.

-> Activate the single term mode and setup some params
+> Activate the single term mode and setup some optionnal params

 ```php
     /**